kktse/kktse.github.io/_posts/2023-02-09-front-kinematic-wheel-plane-control-ek20r.markdown

 observed when comparing the camber curves of the left and right wheels.
 While the left wheel is relatively insensitive to steering rack displacement, the camber curve of the right wheel is shifted with each increment of the steering rack.
-This effect is due to the kingpin inclination, caster angle, and the direction of steer applied to each wheel.
+This effect is due to the kingpin inclination angle, caster angle, and the direction of steer applied to each wheel.

 ## Final comments

-In this study, we analyzed the kinematic wheel plane control of of a modified 2000 Honda Civic EK Hatchback front suspension.
+In this study, we analyzed the kinematic wheel plane control of a modified 2000 Honda Civic EK Hatchback front suspension.
 The double wishbone configuration of the front suspension common to golden-era Hondas show promising kinematic performance.

 The analysis revealed several key findings, including the rising half track variation, minimal wheel center recession, and dynamic toe-out during combined